tgc-bot/FourAcesContracts/Membership.md

         given a personal assessment of that person’s finance.

       - **M.O.L.** **Supervisor** supervises the M.O.L. and presents any
-        possible loans to Management for approval.
+        possible loans to The Council for approval.

   - **Ministry of Games**